Cheng Shu-min

-Career
+Life and career

+Cheng Shu-min was born on 7 April 1946, and raised in Sanzhi, Taipei County.

 Cheng was close to Lee Teng-hui, and between 1998 and 1992, served as an envoy of Lee's presidential administration to China.
 She and Su Chih-cheng's visits to China preceded the Wang–Koo summit in 1993.
 Cheng served as minister of the Council of Cultural Affairs between the terms of Sheng Hsueh-yung and Tchen Yu-chiou.
 Cheng was later appointed chair of China Television, and has also served on the supervisory board of Procomp Informatics.

+Cheng Shu-min was married twice, first to Ko Yue-se until his death, then to Wei Duan from 1986 until their June 2006 divorce.
+Cheng died after a fall at her home in Washington, D.C., on 26 July 2023, at the age of 77.